symbol/symbol-docs/source/api/errors.rst

    Failure_Core_Block_Harvester_Ineligible,
    Failure_Hash_Exists, The hash of the entity already exists either in the cache or the database.
    Failure_Signature_Not_Verifiable, The signature of the entity failed upon verification.
    Failure_Aggregate_Too_Many_Transactions, The aggregate transaction exceeds the maximum number of inner transactions.
-An aggregate transaction can contain up to ''N'' inner transactions.
+An aggregate transaction can contain up to ``1000`` inner transactions.
    Failure_Aggregate_No_Transactions, The aggregate transaction does not contain any inner transactions.
    Failure_Aggregate_Too_Many_Cosignatures, The aggregate transaction contains too many cosignatories.
-The maximum number of cosignatories allowed is ``N``.
+The maximum number of cosignatories allowed is ``15``.
    Failure_Aggregate_Redundant_Cosignatures, The aggregate transaction contains the cosignature of the account who signed the transaction.
    Failure_Aggregate_Ineligible_Cosigners, The account who signed the aggregate transaction is not an eligible cosigner.
    Failure_Aggregate_Missing_Cosigners, The aggregate transaction was announced as complete but there are missing signatures.
    Failure_Lock_Invalid_Hash_Algorithm, The hash algorithm used is not defined.
    Failure_Lock_Invalid_Mosaic_Id, The locks funds transaction failed because locked mosaic is not XEM.
-   Failure_Lock_Invalid_Mosaic_Amount, The amount of locked XEM  was insufficient.
-The minimum amount is ``N``.
+   Failure_Lock_Invalid_Mosaic_Amount, The amount of locked XEM is insufficient.
+The minimum amount is ``10``.
    Failure_Lock_Hash_Exists, The locks funds transaction failed because the hash of the aggregate transaction already exists either in the cache or in the database.
    Failure_Lock_Hash_Does_Not_Exist, The aggregate transaction failed because its hash has not been locked previously.
    Failure_Lock_Missing_Secret_Padding,
-   Failure_Lock_Hash_Not_Implemented, The secret lock and the secret proof used hash algorithm is different.
+   Failure_Lock_Hash_Not_Implemented, The secret lock and the secret proof hash algorithm used is different.
    Failure_Lock_Proof_Size_Out_Of_Bounds, The proof length is invalid.
 It should be between ``10 and 1000 bytes``.
    Failure_Lock_Secret_Mismatch, The proof hashed does not equal to the secret.
    Failure_Lock_Unknown_Secret, The secret proof transaction specifies a secret that has not been found in the cache.